DiSkyOrg/ArchivedDiSkyDocs/pages/contribute.md

 You have some free time and want to contribute to this wiki?
 Or you simply found a mistake somewhere and want to correct it?

-Every page on this wiki is **open-source**, which means everyone can change, add or update it!
+Each page on this wiki is **open-source**, which means everyone can change, add or update it!

 ## 1. Understand GitHub